reprise-bliss/reprise/README.md

 # Reprise

-Reprise is an easy to use Debian repository and package management tool - a simple, easy to setup, and deamon-less software with an intuitive interface.
+Reprise is an easy to use Debian repository and package management tool - a simple, easy to setup, and daemon-less software with an intuitive interface.

 Reprise is meant to be run on the actual package server, not the client